Yamasee/skypath-ios-sdk/Documentation/Quick Start Guide.md

 	```
 	![Turbulence Polygons](./Images/turbulence_polygons.jpeg)

 - Polygon.
 Geo fence area to fetch data inside only.
 Route line coordinates can be used to create a polygon that includes the route with radius distance.
 It is fetched separately from other data types and as fast as possible, and also stored offline.
 It is not recommended to set a worldwide polygon, use global turbulence polygons for it instead.
+Storred on disk, accessible offline.

 	```swift
 	let polygon: [CLLocationCoordinate2D] = []